conmaol/gadelica/grammar/nouns.md

 Examples of nouns modified by adjectives are highlighted in the following –

-> An uair a bha an saoghal òg bha <mark title="noun: nominative, plural, common, concrete: ‘men’">daoine</mark> <mark title="adjective: ‘brave, strong’">treuna</mark> ann, ris an canadh iad an Fhiann.
+> An uair a bha an saoghal òg bha <mark title="The nominative plural common noun daoine ‘men’ is modified by the adjective treuna ‘brave, strong’ – ‘brave men’.">daoine treuna</mark> ann, ris an canadh iad an Fhiann.
 >
 > An uair a bha Fionn ’n a <mark title="noun: dative, masculine, common, concrete: ‘infant’">leanabh</mark> <mark title="adjective: ‘small, little’">beag</mark>, mharbhadh athair ann an aon de na blàraibh a chuir an Fhiann ’nam measg fhéin.
 >